 The Centre for Ethics offers a vibrant and stimulating research environment in which a broad range of ethical topics is discussed.
 As a PhD student at our Centre, you are a member of the research community at the Centre for Ethics and welcome to participate in the Centre’s weekly seminars, various reading groups, and the Conferences, Workshops and Intensive Seminars that the Centre organizes.
 We have several partner institutions around the world with which we do various forms of research exchanges.
 We want to make sure that all PhD students from the Centre for Ethics are internationally mobile and partake in international co-operations and mobility programs.

-Full-time, resident students admitted to the PhD programme at the Department of Philosophy pay no tuition fees, and receive a modest monthly stipend to alleviate living expenses for a study period of up to three years.
+Full-time, resident students admitted to the PhD programme at the Department of Philosophy pay no tuition fees, and receive a monthly stipend to alleviate living expenses for a study period of up to four years.

 Applicants are encouraged to contact a prospective supervisor in the Centre in advance in order to discuss the suitability of their proposal.
-Possible supervisors include: Ondřej Beran, Michael Campbell, Christopher Cordner, Niklas Forsberg, Nora Hämäläinen, Tomáš Hejduk, Kamila Pacovská, Hugo Strandberg.
-Possible consultants: Marina Barabas, Raimond Gaita.
-(See the research profiles.)
+Possible supervisors and co-supervisors include: Ondřej Beran, Christopher Cordner, Niklas Forsberg, Antony Fredriksson, Nora Hämäläinen, Tomáš Hejduk, Kamila Pacovská, Hugo Strandberg.
+(See the research team of the Centre: https://centreforethics.upce.cz/en/team)

 The Centre invites applications from students working in ethics and political philosophy, broadly construed.
 Examples of possible research projects:

-- Good and evil; remorse, punishment, forgiveness; love and goodness
+- Good and evil, remorse, shame, punishment, forgiveness

 - Theory of action; wrongdoing, self-deception, akrasia and addiction